This post may contain affiliate links. For more information, read my disclosure policy.

 - Chocolate chips: Use regular or mini chips!
 Or trade out the chips for chopped nuts, or use half and half.

-Oh, and there’s one more thing to love about this recipe – you can make it gluten-free chocolate zucchini bread.
+- You can make it gluten-free chocolate zucchini bread.
 Use your favorite 1:1 gluten-free flour!

 Chocolate Zucchini Bread Recipe